 For example, where undue delay has been found in the handling of a Service complaint we might recommend that the investigation is completed by a specific date.
 If there have been no updates given to the complainant, or they have been of poor quality throughout the process then a recommendation might be made that timely and informative updates are provided to the complainant until the complaint is resolved.

-If the investigation concerns maladministration, we might recommend that an apology is given to the complainant for errors in handling or that financial compensation is an appropriate remedy.
-In the case of the latter, I do not recommend an amount of compensation to be paid as I explained in my previous blogs on redress and financial compensation.
+If the investigation concerns maladministration, we might recommend that an apology is given to the complainant for errors in handling or a consolatory payment is an appropriate remedy.
+In the case of the latter, I do not recommend an amount of payment to be paid as I explained in my previous blogs on redress and financial remedy.

 As the name suggests, these are recommendations only and they are not binding on the Services in the way my findings are.
 However, this does not mean that they can simply be ignored and the work in my office certainly doesn’t stop once a report is issued.